-- Is it illegal? - Could my action give the impression or be interpreted as being inappropriate or unethical? - Would I be proud to tell my spouse, parents, children, or trusted friends about my action? - Will it comply with State Fund's guiding principles, Code of Conduct, and company policies? - If I am not sure, who should I ask?
+- Is it illegal? - Could my action give the impression or be interpreted as being inappropriate or unethical? - Would I be proud to tell my spouse, parents, children, or trusted friends about my action? - Will it comply with State Fund's guiding principles, Code of Conduct, and Corporate Policies? - If I am not sure, who should I ask?

-For the complete list of Corporate Policies, visit the State Fund intranet website, click Employee Resources and under Training Materials/References, click Corporate Policy Manual.
+For the complete listing of and links to Corporate Policies, visit the State Fund intranet website, click the "Offices" tab, and then select Governance http://governance.scif.com/.

+The Corporate Policy Manual is also available on the Employee Resources page under Training Materials/References, click Corporate Policy Manual.